zhangchiqing/beginner-friendly-haskell-for-web-development/a-simple-http-service/README.md

 ```
 This compiles to executable binaries for Linux and place it in the mounted volume at `a-simple-http-service/.stack-work/install/x86_64-linux/lts-11.1/8.2.2/bin`.

 The initial build takes a long time, but since we cache the build (the `~/.stack` folder).
-The second time to build takes only seconds if there is no change.
-Thanks to stack!
+The second build takes only seconds if there is no change.
+Big thanks to stack!

 ### 3. Build a deployment base image
 ```